SebStrug/pomodoro/README.md

 1. Break begins for 10 minutes
 1. Break ends, will wait until ack'd with `cargo run ack`.
 1. Repeats until `cargo run no more`

+Your pomodoros are logged to `~/.pomodoro-stats`.

+Caveat emptor, only tried on Mac.